FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Proximal Restriction in Local Learning

 Here, $\mathcal{L}_{\mathrm{local}}^k(\bwk)$ is the loss on the client's local distribution\,(e.g., cross-entropy loss), and $\mathcal{L}^k_p(\bwk;\bwg)$ quantifies the discrepancy between the global model $\bwg$ and the local model $\bwk$.
-This discrepancy can be measured in various ways, such as the Euclidean distance between the two parameters\,\citep{fedprox} or the KL-divergence between probability vectors computed using the client's data\,\citep{fedntd}.
-Introducing proximal restriction within the local objective constrains the deviation of local learning from the global objective\,\citep{scaffold}.
-However, such modified local objective inherently limits the acquisition of new knowledge on the local distribution\,\citep{fedsam}.
+This discrepancy can be measured in various ways, such as the Euclidean distance between the parameters\,\citep{fedprox, fednova} or the KL-divergence between probability vectors computed using the client's data\,\citep{feddistill, fedntd}.